 Attrition.
-The COVID Pandemic has made 2020 an exceptional year for APVI due to the reduction of work operations as compliance to the strict health protocols imposed by the government.
-After normal operations are back in place, APVI aims to reduce its attrition rate by 5 percentage points in the next 5 years through the following: improved training and development, increased mentorship by supervisors, discussion with employees on career growth, as well as review of our benefits and total rewards policy.
+APVI managed to decrease its attrition rate this year and will continue to aim to reduce its attrition rate in the next 5 years after normal operations are back in place through improved training and development, increased mentorship and guidance by supervisors, more discussion with employees and managers on employee's career growth, as well as review of our benefits and total rewards policy.